telefonicaid/iot-activation/tutorials/Arduino_StarterKit.md

 Disable with command `AT+CPSMS=0`

-To activate the PSM, you only have to select the value to one and configure the time of the cicle (IDLE + PSM) and time of conection (IDLE) copying the codes that there are in the table.
+To activate the PSM, you only have to select the value to one and configure the time of the cycle (IDLE + PSM) and time of connection (IDLE) copying the codes that there are in the table.
 ```AT
 ** Activate PSM: 1h of cycle / 5m resting"
 AT+CPSMS=1,"00100001","00100101"